SubraiSambary/AWS_Projects/aws-three-tier-project/README.md

   Distributes incoming traffic across multiple EC2 instances to ensure high availability and fault tolerance.
 - ### AUTO SCALING
   Automatically adjusts the number of EC2 instances based on traffic or performance metrics to maintain application availability and optimize costs.
+  By defalut the desired instances would be set to 0.
+This scaling would be then controlled via EventBridge schedules to start and stop the EC2 instances.
 - ### RDS (MYSQL)
   Managed relational database service that simplifies setup, operation, and scaling of MySQL databases with automated backups and patching.
 - ### DOMAIN MAPPING